Japanese

 After quite a bit of success on TV, magazines (I also taught NASA science projects in junior high school) and helping other teachers become "Genki", in the year 2000 I founded GenkiEnglish.com

-Thanks to governments such as Thailand who have put Genki English into every school in their country, there are several million students learning with Genki English at the moment, in lots of different countries, so I still fell a big responsibility to help.
+Thanks to governments such as Thailand who have put Genki English into every school in their country, there are several million students learning with Genki English at the moment, in lots of different countries, so I still feel a big responsibility to help.

 These days half my time is spent travelling around the world giving workshops and lectures for universities, education centers, boards of education, and schools on how to really motivate students to get the best of out their lessons.
 I do big huge conferences, but I also visit the tiniest schools in the middle of nowhere.